How to Download YouTube Videos on a Windows PC

 If you don’t want to download additional software or visit multiple sites to download a single video, you can install a browser extension.
 For example, Video DownloadHelper is a Firefox extension that allows users to download videos directly from the YouTube page.
 To use the extension:

-- Open the Firefox browser and visit this page to install the extension.
+- Open the Firefox browser and visit the Firefox Add-Ons page to install the extension.

 - Double-tap the Video DownloadHelper icon at the top of the browser to view the different format options.